RasaHQ/rasa/docs/nlu/training-data-format.rst

 Lookup Tables
 -------------
-The externally supplied lookup tables must be in a newline-separated format.
+ The supplied lookup table files must be in a newline-delimited format.
 For example, ``data/test/lookup_tables/plates.txt`` may contain:

 .. literalinclude:: ../../data/test/lookup_tables/plates.txt